 Commitment of Time, Conflict of Interest, Consulting, and Other Employment

-To (1) educate about situations that generate conflicts; (2) provide means for faculty and unclassified staff and the university to manage real or apparent conflicts; (3) promote best interests of students and others whose work depends on faculty direction; and (4) describe situations that are prohibited.
+To (1) identify situations that may generate conflicts; (2) provide means for faculty, staff, and the University to manage conflicts of time and interest; (3) promote best interests of students, research trainees, and postdoctoral researchers; and (4) describe the types of conflicts that are prohibited.

 The Board of Regents encourages the Regents institutions to interact with business, industry, public and private foundations, and government agencies in order to assure the relevance of their missions of teaching, research and service; to provide for and facilitate the professional development of their faculty and unclassified staff, and to promote the rapid expansion and application of knowledge, gained through research, to the needs of Kansas, the region and the nation.
 With particular reference to such interaction, the Board of Regents considers it of utmost importance that university employees conduct their affairs so as to avoid or minimize conflicts of time commitments and conflicts of interest, and that the Regents institutions must be prepared to respond appropriately when real or apparent conflicts arise.